wp-plugins/very-simple-favicon-manager/readme.txt

 When no favicon or app icon is added, a default favicon or app icon will be used.

 Question?
 Please take a look at the FAQ section.

+---
+In next update I will remove the Windows app icon again, because Windows uses too many different sizes.

+And because many Android devices use the same icon as IOS devices, I will combine the two in next update.

+Next update first week of september so untill then you can clear the Android and Wndows input fields.
+---

 = Translation =